SpenceKonde/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

 PLLCSR = pllcsr; //finally, enable the PLL as timer clock source.
 ```

-On the x61, you can change the WGM - there are only 2 bits, and they're the two LSBs of TCCR1D, though unless you're driving a three-phase BLDC motor, only 2 of them are useful - 00 is fast PWM, and 1 is 01 is phase and frequency correct, which is what the core uses.
-The rest of the register is concerned with the fault protection feature (which is far beyond the scope of this document), and if you're not using that, you can use simple assignment to write a 0 or 1 to that register.
+On the x61, you can change the WGM - there are only 2 bits, and they're the two LSBs of TCCR1D, though unless you're driving a three-phase BLDC motor, only 2 of them are useful - 00 is fast PWM, and 1 is 01 is phase and frequency correct.
+Where available, it is always used by default (as shown on individual part documentation).
+The rest of the register is concerned with the fault protection feature (which is far beyond the scope of this document and the interests of most readers), and if you're not using that, you can use simple assignment to write a 0 or 1 to that register.

 ```c
 // switch to Fast PWM mode (we normally configure this timer for phase correct mode. );  This will halve the PWM speed if it's not already set phase correct.